Annie-dev01/CongreGate-BE/README.md

-# Node JS Base Bootstrapped Project

-This is a bootstrapped node js and express project, which could save developers time required to build a node js backend project from scratch.

-NB: This was not built with typescript.
-Typescript version of this is coming soon.

-A very fast and optimized server spitting 🔥🔥🔥🔥
+# CongreGate API

+CongreGate is a church management system for managing people, tracking events as well as connecting members in same religious organization (church).

 ## Installation and API Consumption

-* Clone this repository
+- Clone this repository
-* Install all dependencies ```yarn install```
+- Install all dependencies `yarn install`
-* Copy the .env.example file ```cp .env.example .env```
+- Copy the .env.example file `cp .env.example .env`
-* For development server, run ```yarn run watch```
+- For development server, run `yarn run watch`

 ### Enjoy the graciousness of my server 🤪